go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

    on another (https) port.
 - `PORT_TO_REDIRECT`: **80**: Port used when `REDIRECT_OTHER_PORT` is true.
 - `ENABLE_LETSENCRYPT`: **false**: If enabled you must set `DOMAIN` to valid internet facing domain (ensure DNS is set and port 80 is accessible by letsencrypt validation server).
-   By using Lets Encrypt **you must consent** to their [terms of service](https://letsencrypt.org/documents/LE-SA-v1.2-November-15-2017.pdf)
+   By using Lets Encrypt **you must consent** to their [terms of service](https://letsencrypt.org/documents/LE-SA-v1.2-November-15-2017.pdf).
-- `LETSENCRYPT_ACCEPTTOS`: **false**: This is an explicit check that you accept the terms of service for Let's Encrypt
+- `LETSENCRYPT_ACCEPTTOS`: **false**: This is an explicit check that you accept the terms of service for Let's Encrypt.
-- `LETSENCRYPT_DIRECTORY`: **https**: Directory that Letsencrypt will use to cache information such as certs and private keys
+- `LETSENCRYPT_DIRECTORY`: **https**: Directory that Letsencrypt will use to cache information such as certs and private keys.
 - `LETSENCRYPT_EMAIL`: **email@example.com**: Email used by Letsencrypt to notify about problems with issued certificates.
 (No default)

 ## Database (`database`)